 Large rhododendron bushes hang by the side of the path.
 I come across one final bridge before the steep ascent to Namche Bazaar.
 The bridge hangs over a river hundreds of feet below.
 I stop midway and looked down at water rushing past the perfect round stones.
 To my right is the continuation of the valley.
 The path immediately starts to climb in a steep zigzag across brown earth.
 I found myself completely alone.
 The only sound was the water below me, and the birds.
 The brown earth passed into a pine forest and then into Namche Bazaar, our home for two days and a place where hot showers and hot chocolate abound.

 Leaving Namche is to leave the main everest trail.
 The yaks with expedition hardware trudge on up towards the base of the highest mountain in the world, while our little party turns off and into the less well known Gokyo Valley.
 We are on a remote trail that leads between piles of stone and into a forest of what looked like mansineeda trees.
-Gone are the maintained wide paths of the everest valley.
-We climbe steeply now, until we reach a cliff face.
-Here the path is cut into the cliff and over the top.
-This is not a route for the faint hearted.
+Gone are the maintained wide paths of the Everest valley.
+We climb steeply now until we reach a cliff face.
+Here the path is cut into the cliff and over the top, this is not a route for the faint hearted!

 Morning sees my socks still slightly damp, but I pull them on regardless and walk to Dole and then Machermo.
 The pre sunrise light is ethereal.
 I take a series of photographs of yellow tents in the snow, with Machermo peak in the back ground.